babysnakes/ayler/README.md

     # grunt version

 and it will replace the version in all required places.

+### A note about dependencies
+Most dependencies are downloaded from the internet by `leiningen`, `npm` or `bower`.
+However some dependencies are not available by these tools.
+I created a *vendor* branch which holds dependencies like these.
+These dependencies are checked out on top of the current brunch by running `grunt vendor`.

 ## License
 Copyright © 2013 Haim Ashkenazi